luyingxi35/franka-fr3-wireless-spacemouse/README.md

-# Franka Single Arm Controllers and SpaceMouse Publisher
+# Franka Spacemouse

-This repository contains ROS 2 packages for controlling a Franka robot arm using a 3Dconnexion SpaceMouse.
-It includes a `franka_single_arm_controllers` package for Joint Impedance control and a `spacemouse_publisher` package for publishing SpaceMouse input as ROS 2 messages.
+This repository contains ROS 2 packages for controlling a Franka FR3 arm with the Franka Hand using a 3Dconnexion SpaceMouse.

 ## Packages